 2. Swap Bananas for Blueberries

 Berries are significantly lower in sugar than bananas.
-They are also extremely rich in antioxidant and anti-inflammatory phytonutrients which have
+They are also extremely rich in antioxidant and anti-inflammatory phytonutrients which have powerful anti-ageing benefits.
+Plus, as we’re at the start of the berry season, it also means you’ll get the maximum amount of vitamins and minerals out of them too.

 3. Swap Diet Drinks for Sparkling Water